Notes that connect themselves

 | Knowledge health checks | — | — | 8 categories |

-Three API calls to a knowledge base that understands what you feed it, connects it to everything else, and tells you what's missing.
-Compounds over time.
-Feeds the Dream Engine.
+A second brain that understands what you save, connects it to everything else, and tells you what's missing.
+The longer you use it, the sharper it gets.